Below are 39 questions that stymie buyers of small and midsize businesses (and their advisors).

 Praise about Ted Leverette’s answers:

-Contributing to the success of my TeleSeminar were Donald Rudnik, with Sterling Commercial Credit, and Clinton Lee, in London, an advisor on company disposals, mergers and other business exits.
+Contributing to the success of my TeleSeminar were Donald Rudnik, who arranges hard money loans, and Clinton Lee, in London, an advisor on company disposals, mergers and other business exits.
 They publicized the event and invited people in their networks to dial into the TeleSeminar.

 Well done.
 I enjoyed your call immensely.